WentworthJin/Unit_Budget_Planner/README.md

 # For using the interface,
-* **In order to use the interface, will require to install node.js**
+* **In order to use the interface, will require to install node.js at https://nodejs.org/en/download/**
-* Change the working directory to Unit Budget
+* Change the working directory to Unit Budget by **cd 'Unit Budget'**
 * npm install
 * npm start